FlorenceNway/Mini-shopping-cart/README.md

 ## State

-Your App component should store the state of the store and the cart.
+App component store the state of the store and the cart.

-In the App component, you should define 2 functions (you may break them down into more): `addToCart` and `updateItemInCart`.
-These functions should recieve the parameters: `selectedItem` and `quantity`.
+In the App component,
+ `addToCart` and `updateItemInCart`.
+These functions recieve the parameters: `selectedItem` and `quantity`.

-In the function, you'll update the state of `store` and `cart` with the new quantity of the selected item.
+In the function, to update the state of `store` and `cart` with the new quantity of the selected item.

 If the quantity of the item in the cart is 0, completely remove that item from the cart.

 ## Props

-Your Store component should receive the props: `store` and `addToCart`.
+Store component is to receive the props: `store` and `addToCart`.

-Your Cart component should receive the props: `cart` and `updateItem`.
+Cart component is to receive the props: `cart` and `updateItem`.